A Commitment-based Authentication model for Key Exchange protocols: Preliminaries

-\end{definition} Then, we define the central element of the authentication security of our model to give a proper definition for the element that will be used to detect session interference by an attacker, and that will be central to the authentication security of our model. \begin{definition} We define the \textit{entropy session} as a deterministic digest of shared elements involved within a protocol key establishment.
-Formally,
+Now, we define the central element of the authentication security of our model to give a proper definition for the element that will be used to detect session interference by an attacker:. \begin{definition} We define the \textit{Authentication Value (AV)} as a deterministic digest of shared elements involved within a protocol key establishment run.
+Formally, AV are constructed as